IyadHamid/UefiGame/README.md

 # UefiGame
 Bare metal game using EDK2 by [Iyad H](https://github.com/IyadHamid).
 To build, clone [edk2](https://github.com/tianocore/edk2.git) and follow build instructions and change the target to GamePkg.dsc.
-Run using [finish](./finish.bat) after building OvmfPkg with Qemu.
+Run using OvmfPkg with Qemu.
 Or alternatively take the drive path constructed in [finish](./finish.bat) and place it in a USB (FAT32) and boot Game.efi.

 The game loads a a sprite sheet that can easily be changed however the tile size is defined to be 8x8 in the [gamestate](.\globals\gamestate.h)